basementstudio/blender-bezier-exporter/README.md

 as we do with our `gltf` models?
 Remember that `gltf` doesn't support bezier data like points + handles info.

 There's where this plug-in makes sense.
 Imagine you need a spline that travels through a castle model, to animate the camera position for example.
 Crafting that by hand might be a pain in the ass 😬.
-Imagine that then for some reason you update your castle model, remove some rooms here and there and scale some stuff, you have go back and update all the points by hand again to keep it consistent with the model.
+Now imagine that then for some reason you update your castle model, remove some rooms here and there and scale some stuff, you have go back and update all the points by hand again to keep it consistent with the model.
 There's no reason to do that if you can just update it on Blender working on the same context 🙏🏼.